silverbulletmd/silverbullet/docs/API/navigator.md

 * `opts?`:
   * `segment`: the label of the segment to open on, overriding both the view's `default` segment and the one it remembers
   * `phrase`: the phrase to open with.
+  * `dropdown`: the [[#Dropdown|dropdown]] value to open selected, overriding the remembered one for this open only — it is never persisted, so the next open without one restores the remembered (hand-picked) selection or All.
+A value not (yet) among the loaded options filters as the built-in "All" until a refresh brings its option in.
+  * `focus`: `false` opens the panel without taking keyboard focus — the editor keeps it.
+Only the focus grab is skipped: the rows still refresh and the phrase/selection reset like any other open (unlike a boot restore, which is fully passive).
+Such an open also never toggles an already-focused panel closed.